 The recommendations in GAPPRE are consensus-based and address actions beyond regulatory compliance.
 The list of recommendations represents industry consensus on best practices and interventions, going beyond simple regulatory compliance.
 GAPPRE is based on a rarely seen consensus by the global aviation industry.

 Major aircraft manufacturers agreed on specific common technology; airlines with diverse business models agreed on best practices, and EASA and the U.S. Federal Aviation Administration (FAA) aligned with the industry on regulatory recommendations.

 Implementation of GAPPRE

 The recommendations within GAPPRE itself are mainly generic, and it will be for the responsible organisations to decide specific details, after taking local conditions and specific context into account.
 Addressing both the risk and the resilience factors was a guiding principle of the working group, which reviewed accident and incident data, single runway excursion event scenarios and best practices, and suggestions on risk and resilience management.

-GAPPRE will be published in two volumes.
+GAPPRE is published in two volumes.
 Volume I will contain the agreed recommendations and is scheduled to be published on 12 January 2021.
-Volume II will be published in February 2021 and will provide explanatory and guidance material, and related best practices for implementing the recommendations.
+Volume II was then published on 5 May 2021 and will provide explanatory and guidance material, and related best practices for implementing the recommendations.

 At the European Level, the most important actions will be transposed into the European Plan for Aviation Safety (EPAS).
 This community site will support the coordination on actions and more information will be provided as the work develops.
 At an organisational level, this will assist in the implementation of information coming from Volume II of the document.